lwilletts/fwm/README.md

 # fwm

-A set of wmutils/mmutils/xprop scripts to extend cwm with better multihead and keyboard support, and
+Scripts to extend cwm with better multihead and keyboard support.

-### fwmrc

-The main environment file that sources various information like cwm variables and also includes functions to list

-### wid

-Find any visible window id whose name or class properties fuzzy match a given string.
+Dependencies:

+- wmutils core
+- wmutils opt
+- mmutils
+- xprop

+###### closer

+Focuses the closest window in a given direction.
+If no window is currently focused, uses mouse x y coordinates to find closest window.

-### focus
+###### focus

 Focus a window id, or focus through the ordered stack of windows on screen.

 TODO: cycle through windows on a given screen

-### closer

-Focuses the closest window in a given direction.

-### full
+###### full

 Fullscreen a given window id.
 Run the same command to reset the window back to its original position.
-Used mainly so windows can be fullscreened by a script and then unfullscreened by the user.
+Improved over cwm window-fullscreen by following mouse.

+###### fwmrc

+A script that sources various environment variables from ~/.cwmrc and implements global functions that can be called from the shell once sourced.

-### eventually
+###### eventually

-An window id event watcher wrapper around wew to provide added functionality such as automatically adding windows to groups via `open` or providing cleanup when a window is closed.
-Recommend to add `event` to your xinitrc to load on X11 start.
+An window id event watcher wrapper around wew to provide added functionality.
+Mainly cleaning up fullscreen window ids at the moment.
+Recommend to add `eventually &` to your xinitrc to load on X11 start.

-### group

-My own groups script to add various options over default cwm maps.
-Functionally very similar to how you can use cwm groups, but I have found cwm groups to have issues with wine windows.

-### open

-When a window class matches the given window id, run commands.
-These can be adding windows to a certain group or position.
-Edit based on your own personal preference, examples are given.

-### close

-Script to specifically target EMWH-compliant programs via the kill command to properly terminate the process behind the window.

-### move
+###### move

 Move and position windows on your multihead setup.
+Follows mouse pointer for monitor information.

+###### tile

+Tile windows on a given screen horizontally or vertically.

+TODO: not implemented yet

+###### wid

+Find any visible window id whose name or class properties fuzzy match a given string.

+###### extras

+- group: a group map script that those work but cwm places all newly mapped windows beneath the cursor, destroying the group layout.